DustinKeovanna/cse15l-lab-report/Lab-Report.md

 ![Image](Screenshot 2023-04-06 at 10.52.28 AM.png)

-After following instructions and opening the file, you should be left with VScode looking simlar to this:
+After following instructions and opening the file, you should be left with the VScode interface looking simlar to this: